welshea/git_commit_timestamps/README.md

 Generally, the timestamp message will simply be the timestamp of the local file.
-If the author/commit dates were NOT backdated (the local timestamp was older than the current version in the repository), then the timestamp message will be the then-current local time, with " (local)" appended to indicate that the then-current local time was used instead of the local timestamp.
-If a file is deleted, the timestamp is given as "[file deleted]", and if, for some reason, the local timestamp cannot be determined, the timestamp message is "[timestamp missing]" (the commit is not backdated, since we cannot know when to backdate it to).
+If the author/commit dates were NOT backdated (the local timestamp was older than the current version in the repository, or in the local future), then the timestamp message will be the then-current local time, with " (local)" appended to indicate that the then-current local time was used instead of the local timestamp.
+If a file is deleted, the timestamp is given as "[file deleted]".
+If, for some reason, the local timestamp cannot be determined, the timestamp message is set to "[timestamp missing]" (the commit is not backdated, since we cannot know when to backdate it to).

 <BR>